 It has long been clear to me that the modern ultra-rapid computing machine was in principle an ideal central nervous system to an apparatus for automatic control; and that its input and output need not be in the form of numbers or diagrams but might very well be, respectively, the readings of artificial sense organs, such as photoelectric cells or thermometers, and the performance of motors or solenoids.
-With the aid of strain gauges or similar agencies to read the performance of these motor organs and to report, to "feed back," to the central control system as an artificial kinesthetic sense, we are already in a position to construct artificial machines of almost and degree of elaborateness of performance.
+With the aid of strain gauges or similar agencies to read the performance of these motor organs and to report, to "feed back," to the central control system as an artificial kinesthetic sense, we are already in a position to construct artificial machines of almost any degree of elaborateness of performance.
 [Wiener, 1948]

-In this section, Wiener signals the development of artificial-intelligence robotics {Rodney Brooks}.
-Using this type of simplified view of the robot, we may consider our interacting environments as a type of functioning "robot" as well, though our definition differs in two rather dramatic ways.
+Here Norbert Wiener signals the development of artificial-intelligence robotics.
+In 1948, he envisioned a machine which would consist of a number of synthetic sense organs (inputs) and motors (outputs) which served as a "nervous system" for a machine of any degree of complexity.
+Using this type of simplified view of the robot, we may consider our performing machines as functioning "robots" as well, though our definition differs in three rather dramatic ways.

 First, there is no definition of "internal" and "external" for our robot.
 With a traditional robot, sensors primarily monitor the state of the robot's external environment and report this information back to the "brain."
-The traditional robot has a shell casing of some kind demarcating regions internal and external to the robot.
-A modulator robot is a sequence of intercommunicating senses and sensors monitoring states internally and externally. {verify!} Secondly, there is no "central processing unit" in our model.
-Rather, there are various parts in the chain that can be affected by discrete processors/processing components.
+The traditional robot has a shell casing of some kind demarcating regions internal and external to the robot and between the robot and the human.
+A Modulator robot is a sequence of intercommunicating senses and sensors monitoring states internally and externally.

+Secondly, there is no single "brain" or "central processing unit" in our model.
+Rather, there are various parts in the chain (which we call "transformative") that can be affected by discrete processors/processing components.